In this article, we are going to discuss how to bathe a Pug dog.

 - Pour the product in the ear

-- Massage the base of the ear a little
+- Gently massage the base of the ear

-- Let the dog shake his head (he does it often before he lets you massage)
+- Allow the Pug to shake his head (he does it often before he lets you massage)

 - Wipe the product and dirt with a soft, dry tissue

 Complete cleaning with clear water

 You can wash your dog regularly just with a brush to remove the bulk of the dirt.
 SI treatment it is very dirty, a simple wet towel or possibly a warm shower (37 C – 38 C) without shampoo or soap on the body (be careful not to pour water directly on the dog’s face) can help clean the bulk of dirt.